Voting machines are in the news

 of representative democratic government.

-Secrecy in the procedures of elections, especially vote counting,
+Secrecy in the procedures of elections, especially in recording,

-is a constant when a system of tyranny poses as
+is common when a system of tyranny poses as

 democracy by holding sham elections.